 Love pizza?
 Love beer?
 Look no further!
 The Fridge is Lancaster’s craft beer bottle shop and flatbread pizza café offering over 400 varieties of craft beer by the bottle.
 Grab a slice or two and a brew, and sit near the cute potbelly stove to warm up from the cold.

-3. Commonwealth on Queen, Lancaster, PA
+3. Commonwealth Kitchen and Café, Lancaster, PA

 4. Fireside Tavern, Strasburg, PA

 The name says it all...
 Fireside Tavern.
 What better place to go in Strasburg to warm up by a fire than there?
 With a full bar and a very diverse menu, you can spend the whole evening in this cozy tavern with beautiful views of the snowy countryside.